jgm/gitit/README.markdown

     useRecaptcha        = False,
     recaptchaPublicKey  = "",
     recaptchaPrivateKey = "",
-    mimeTypesFile       = "/etc/mime.types",
+    mimeTypesFile       = "/etc/mime.types"
-    defaultPageType     = Markdown
     }

-- `repositoryPath` is the (relative) path of the git repository in which the wiki's pages will be stored.
+- `repository` specifies the type and (relative) path of the repository in which the wiki's pages will be stored.
 If it does not exist, gitit will create it on startup.
+Supported repository types are `Git` and `Darcs`.

+- `defaultPageType` is the type of markup used to interpret pages in the wiki.
+Two values are currently supported: `Markdown` and `RST`.
+  If `Markdown` is selected, [pandoc]'s syntax extensions (for footnotes, delimited code blocks, etc.) will be enabled.
+Note that pandoc's reStructuredText parser is not complete, so some pages may not be rendered correctly if `RST` is selected.

 - `userFile` is a file containing user login information (with hashed passwords).
 If it does not exist, gitit will start with an empty list